dbrugne/donut/README.md

 [ ] Detect on a frontend, for each discussion, if focused and scolled to bottom for at least 2s, send markAsRead with last message ID

 ## Notifications
-[ ] A user post me a message in one to one and i'm offline (immediate, email) [ ] A user join my room (immediate, email , deactivable) [ ] A user mention me (immediate, email, deactivable globally) [ ] Global option to avoid all emails from donut
+[ ] A user post me a message in one to one and i'm offline (immediate, email, 24h before next) [ ] A user join my room (immediate, email , deactivable) [ ] A user mention me (immediate, email, deactivable globally, , 30mn before next) [ ] Global option to avoid all emails from donut

 ## Public mode